mad-ent-java-s22/indie-project/ProjectPlan.md

 - [x] separate sign up and create user logic
 - [x] create form for creating post
 - [x] create form for adding user details to db
-- [x] jsp logic for displaying profile depending on whether or not user is signed in
+- [x] jsp logic for displaying profile depending on whether user is signed in

 ### Week 9
+- [ ] navbar conditional display of icons depending on user log in status
+- [ ] figure out how to do log out
+- [ ] add API service to project

 ### Week 10
+- [ ] implement post filtering logic
+- [ ]

 ### Week 11